 The City/County Association of Governments of San Mateo County (C/CAG), as the Congestion Management Agency for San Mateo County, is required to prepare and adopt a Congestion Management Program (CMP) on a biennial basis.
 The purpose of the CMP is to identify strategies to respond to future transportation needs, develop procedures to alleviate and control congestion, and promote countywide solutions.
 The CMP is required to be consistent with the Metropolitan Transportation Commission (MTC) planning process that includes regional goals, policies, and projects for the Regional Transportation Improvement Program (RTIP).
-The 2017 CMP, which is developed to be consistent with MTC's Plan Bay Area, provides updated program information and performance monitoring results for the CMP roadway system.
+The 2019 CMP, which is developed to be consistent with MTC's Plan Bay Area, provides updated program information and performance monitoring results for the CMP roadway system.

 The CMP roadway system comprises of 53 roadway segments and 16 intersections.
 The roadway network includes all the State highways within the County in addition to Mission Street, Geneva Avenue, and Bayshore Boulevard.
 The intersections are located mostly along El Camino Real (Chapter 2).
 Baseline Level of Service (LOS) Standards were adopted for each of the roadway segments and intersections on the system wherein five roadway segments and four intersections were designated LOS F (F designated as the worse possible congestion) (Chapter 3).
+In addition to vehicle counts taken at the CMP intersections, bicycle and pedestrian counts were also conducted at each CMP intersection.